threefoldtech/0-bootstrap/README.md

 - `dev`: devnet environment
 - `qa`: quality-assurance special dedicated network

+Theses network are configurable via the `config.py` file.
+The dictionnary pointed by `runmode` should contains a short keyword and define a long pretty name.

 Any [argument] are optional, but are ordered and dependants (eg: you cannot provide extra argument without providing farmer-id network)

 Theses are valid endpoint example: